Cheptoo21/Portfolio-setup-and-mobile-first/README.md

 # 📖 Portfolio <a name="about-project"></a>

-- This website shows a sneak peek into the projects I have developed and deployed, showcasing my skills in HTML and CSS.With a passion for web development, I have honed my expertise in these technologies to create stunning and functional websites.
+- This website shows a sneak peek into the projects I have developed and deployed, showcasing my skills in HTML,CSS,JavaScript.With a passion for web development, I have honed my expertise in these technologies to create stunning and functional websites.

 ## 🛠 Built With <a name="built-with"></a>